-The ten -day term has the same contact hours as regular academic year sessions and the six-week and eight-week sessions during Summer Sessions.
+The 9-10 -day term has the same contact hours as regular academic year sessions and the six-week and eight-week sessions during Summer Sessions.
 J-Term 2020 classes meet daily for four and a half hours on-campus.
 Online courses will have synchronous sessions of certain duration depending on the class.
 Students are expected to spend approximately six hours a day studying or engaged in projects.

 Your home institution typically decides whether to accept Loyola course credits.
 Please ask your academic advisor about processes for courses that you are interesting in taking.